Why is it important

 Training and promoting safety culture and well-being

-• Strictly controlled access is enforced for all work conducted within power plant areas.
-Personnel working within these premises are required to wear Personal Protective Equipment (PPE) and complete safety training conducted by each power plant’s safety officer.
+• Strict control of access to power plant operation areas.
+All personnel working within these premises are required to wear Personal Protective Equipment (PPE) and must complete safety training conducted by each power plant’s safety officer.
 For high-risk tasks—such as working in confined spaces, at heights, with heat and sparks (hot work), or electrical systems—a work permit must be obtained using the designated form.
 In addition, the working environment in these areas is systematically monitored and inspected to ensure safety is maintained throughout the entire duration of the task.